In this section

 Travel to the UK

-Alert Rules about travelling to the UK changed on 4 October.
+Alert Updated rules for travelling to the UK

 The information provided below assumes you are eligible to enter the UK.
 If you have any questions relating to your immigration status or visa more generally, please contact our International Student Advice Team.

-Everyone entering England from outside the Common Travel Area (Ireland, the Channel Islands or the Isle of Man) will be legally required to follow these rules.Please see the Government website on travel for the latest information about travelling to England.
+Everyone entering England will be legally required to follow these rules.Please see the Government website on travel for the latest information about travelling to England.

 Quarantine - key information